Isaiah

 Person of Isaiah

-The name ‘Isaiah’ is the abbreviated form of Hebrew Yeshayahu and means ‘salvation of the LORD’, a name that is completely in accordance with the message of his book.
+The name ‘Isaiah’ is the abbreviated form of the Hebrew Yeshayahu and means ‘salvation of the LORD’, a name that is in perfect agreement with the message of his book.

-Isaiah lives in a time full of dangers when the survival of Israel and Judah is at stake.
-He is called by the LORD at the end of the reign of King Uzziah to prophet, which is the year 740 BC (Isa 6:1).
+Isaiah lives in a time full of dangers, when the survival of Israel and Judah is at stake.
+He is called by the LORD at the end of the reign of King Uzziah to be a prophet, which is the year 740 BC (Isa 6:1).
 He is then still relatively young.
-The period of his ministry covers forty to fifty years.
-The area of his service and life is Jerusalem and its surroundings.
+The period of his ministry spans more than 40 years.
+The area of his life and ministry is Jerusalem and its surroundings.

-By his calling he sees the LORD of hosts (Isa 6:1-3).
-This stamps his life and service, just as Paul’s service and life were shaped by his meeting with the glorified Lord on his way to Damascus (Acts 9:1-9).
+When he is called, he sees the LORD of hosts (Isa 6:1-3).
+This marks his life and ministry, just as Paul’s life and ministry were shaped by his encounter with the glorified Lord when he was on his way to Damascus (Acts 9:1-9).
 The application for us is that the service we may do for the Lord must also be preceded by a personal encounter with Him.

-According to tradition Isaiah is cruelly killed by the child-adolescent King Manasseh after he became king in 686 BC.
+According to tradition, Isaiah is cruelly killed by King Manasseh after he became king in 686 BC.
 Manasseh is then twelve years old.
 According to tradition, Manasseh put him in a hollow tree trunk and sawed him into pieces (cf. Heb 11:37).
-It is quite possible and not surprising that Satan raged like a roaring lion against Isaiah, who is such a powerful witness of God, and had him cut to pieces.
+It is quite possible and not surprising that satan raged as a roaring lion against Isaiah, who is such a powerful witness of God, and had him sawn into pieces.

 Satan did not only – according to tradition – have the person Isaiah cut into pieces.
 He has also tried, and is still trying, to cut his book into pieces by means of modern theologians.
-They claim that not one Isaiah, but three Isaiahs and that over a period of a few hundred years have written the book.
-It shows that Satan has understood the importance of the book Isaiah well, because otherwise he would not have made and done so much effort to attack Isaiah and his book so fiercely.
+They claim that not one Isaiah, but three Isaiahs have written the book, over a period of hundreds of years.
+It shows that satan has understood the importance of the book of Isaiah well, because otherwise he would not have put in so much effort to attack Isaiah and his book so fiercely.

-The discovery of the manuscripts of Isaiah in 1948 near the Dead Sea, the so-called Dead Sea Scrolls of Isaiah, which turn out to be a thousand years older than the then known manuscripts of the Masoretic Text, confirm the extremely accurate and reliable transmission of the biblical text.
-These manuscripts from the 2nd century AD do not exhibit the characteristics of several authors.
+The discovery of the manuscripts of Isaiah in 1948 near the Dead Sea, the so-called Dead Sea Scrolls of Isaiah, which turned out to be a 1000 years older than the then known manuscripts of the Masoretic Text, confirm the extremely accurate and reliable transmission of the Bible text.
+These manuscripts of the 2nd century AD do not exhibit the characteristics of several authors.
 On the contrary, where liberal theologians believe that there would be a transition from one writer to another, the text simply continues.

 Isaiah is one of the greatest writers who ever lived.
-His writing style and literary qualities are, according to some experts, deeper and more brilliant than, for example, those of Shakespeare.
+According to some experts his writing style and literary qualities are deeper and more brilliant than, for example, those of Shakespeare.

 Political Background

-During the war in 734 BC between the coalition of Syria and Israel, the ten tribes realm, on the one hand, and Judah on the other hand, King Ahaz of Judah was very afraid (Isa 7:2).
+During the war in 734 BC between the coalition of Aram (or: Syria) and Israel, the ten tribes realm, on the one hand, and Judah on the other hand, King Ahaz of Judah was very afraid (Isa 7:2).
 Isaiah assures him that the enemies will not be able to overcome Judah.
 In order to benefit from this promise Ahaz must put his trust in the LORD and not in an alliance with Assyria.
 Ahaz, however, does not put his trust in the LORD, but in Assyria.
-That is why God judges Judah through Assyria.
+That’s why God judges Judah through Assyria.
 All of Judah, except Jerusalem, is destroyed.
-At the last moment God, in His grace, redeemed Jerusalem by destroying the entire army of Assyria in one night (Isa 37:36).
+At the last moment God, in His grace, has delivered Jerusalem by destroying the entire army of Assyria in one night (Isa 37:36).

 Characteristic of the book of Isaiah is the expression Kadosh Yisrael, ‘the Holy One of Israel’, the three times holy God Who revealed Himself to Isaiah (Isa 6:1-3).
 This expression occurs twenty-five times in this book, twelve times in the first part (Isaiah 1-39*) and thirteen times in the second part (Isaiah 40-66**).
 This underlines the unity of this book.
-The same expression also occurs three times in Psalms (Psa 71:22; 78:41; 89:18), twice in Jeremiah (Jer 50:29; 51:5) and once in the second book of Kings (2Kgs 19:22).
+The same expression also occurs three times in the book of Psalms (Psa 71:22; 78:41; 89:18), twice in the book of Jeremiah (Jer 50:29; 51:5) and once in the second book of the Kings (2Kgs 19:22).

 * Isa 1:4; 5:19,24; 10:20; 12:6; 17:7; 29:19; 30:11,12,15; 31:1; 37:23.